Explore Groton's Neighborhoods

 US Naval Base

 The Submarine Base is home to multiple nuclear-powered submarines as well as training centers for submariners.
 Nearly 9,000 civilian and military personnel are employed on-base, and support services including shopping, recreation facilities and housing are available.
-The historic vessel USS Nautilus, the world’s first nuclear-powered submarine is open for tours.
+The historic vessel USS Nautilus, the world’s first nuclear-powered submarine, is open for tours.

 Extending across the Mystic River into neighboring Stonington, Mystic is linked by a historic bascule-style drawbridge.
-Characteristics of a historic New England village, Mystic is home to a walkable entertainment district surrounded by neighborhoods of historic homes reminiscent of the area’s peak shipbuilding era.
+Characteristic of a historic New England village, Mystic is home to a walkable entertainment district surrounded by neighborhoods of historic homes reminiscent of the area’s peak shipbuilding era.
 Mystic Aquarium, Mystic Seaport, and Olde Mistick Village are among the many popular destinations located nearby.

 City of Groton